Fudan-iGEM/2025-wiki/pages/human-practices.md

 ---

 > “Our technology has exceeded our humanity.”
+>
-> ——Albert Einstein
+> -- Albert Einstein

-Human Practices (HP) is not just a set of activities—it is a lens through which we critically examine the impact of synthetic biology on society.
-For our iGEM 2025 journey, HP became a path of reflection, dialogue, and iterative learning.
+Human Practices (HP) is not just a set of activities — it is a lens through which we critically examine the impact of synthetic biology on society.
+On our iGEM journey, HP became a path of reflection, dialogue, and iterative learning.

 ## What's Wrong with Our Technology?